 \subsection{Effectiveness of Large Language Model (RQ4)}

 The baselines' performance on the LRT task is extremely poor, highlighting the need for improvement (RQ2).
-When we attempted a more refined approach using the ST models (\kashif), it performed better than the baselines but did not achieve satisfactory results on an unseen dataset (RQ3).
-This indicates that the ST models can partially address some of the issues inherent in the baseline approaches.
+When we adopted a more refined approach using the ST models (\kashif), it outperformed the baselines but did not yield satisfactory results on an unseen dataset (RQ3).
+This indicates that ST models can partially address issues inherent in baseline approaches.
 However, the ST models lack the robustness needed to generalize effectively across unseen data, as discussed in RQ3.
 Given their promising results across many tasks~\cite{AroraHH24,abs_2310_18648}, RQ4 aims to assess whether prompting LLMs with an engineered prompt offers a meaningful alternative for LRT and to compare its effectiveness against prompts that were not engineered.
-We posit that LLMs, with their pre-training across different domains, might significantly improve trace link recovery.
+We posit that LLMs, with their pretraining across diverse domains, may significantly improve trace link recovery.

 \sectopic{Metholodology.} As discussed in Section~\ref{subsec:Prompting_LLMs}, we designed a prompt, based on the \RICEORG structure~\cite{vogelsang2024using}.
 We prompted the GPT-4o model to generate recommendations for trace links between requirements and GDPR provisions.
 We base our analysis on the four documents discussed in RQ3.
 We compare the LLM's recommendations, generated with our prompt for each requirement, against our ground truth.
 We begin by evaluating \RICE under two temperature values (0 and 0.5) and five different random seed values.
-Then, we compare its performance to the baseline prompts using their reported best settings.
+We then compare its performance with the baseline prompts using their reported best settings.

 \sectopic{Evaluation Metrics.} Same as in RQ3.